SalsaBoy990/uifactory/src/posts/2019-09-11-static-site-express-static-site-generator-part-1.md

 ---
-title: static-site-express, a Node.js-based static site generator.
-Part 1
+title: 'static-site-express, a Node.js-based static site generator.
+Part 1'
 date: '2019-09-11'
-thumbnail: static.jpg
+thumbnail: /assets/images/design/static.jpg
 excerpt: >-
   static-site-express is a simple Node.js based static-site generator that uses EJS and Markdown.
 You can deploy your static site to the Netlify or to the Heroku cloud platform.
 type: blog
 ---